highcharts/highcharts/ts/Data/README.md

 ### DataConnector Registry

 DataConnector types can be directly loaded via import.
-In case of bundles, connectors can also be accessed via registry, as the registry gets updated with each bundled type.
+In the case of bundles, connectors can also be accessed via registry, as the registry gets updated with each bundled type.